Raise Your Salary Raise Expectations –

 Now, recruiters cannot step back and tell you the range.
 If you feel that the highest point of the range is suitable for you, then say – “(The amount) would be good for me!”

 For the next interviews onward, try this tactic.
 It’s very useful, and it puts the recruiter in his/her own trap.

 3. Know the best pay for the position

 A lot of recruiters and companies mention the salary “as per the industry standards”.
 But this is a vague statement.
-When companies post that in the job sites they know well in their heart how much they can pay and it’s not always as per the industry standards.
+When companies post that on the job sites, they know well in their heart how much they can pay, and it’s not always as per the industry standards.
 They do that to attract more interviewees and to fetch more conversions.
 But that’s not always in your best interest.

 What would you do then?